Brett-Kennedy/DatasetTester/README.md

 **problem_type**: str

-Either "classifiction" or "regression".
+Either "classification" or "regression".
 All estimators will be compared using the same metric, so it is necessary that all datasets used are of the same type.

 All other parameters are direct checks of the statistics about each dataset provided by openml.org.